fz3hra/fz3hra/README.md

 I am a Software Engineer && student studying Software Engineering at the University of Mauritius.

-- 🌱 I’m currently learning Machine Learning && Flutter
+- 🌱 I’m currently learning Machine Learning && Flutter && DotNet
 - 👯 I’m looking to collaborate on Machine Learning projects && Flutter Projects
 - 🤔 I’m looking for help with Machine Learning && Flutter Development
 - ⚡ Fun fact: I do karate and I like anime && Gaming.